-Sex Education: It is recommended by the Department for Education that all schools have a Sex Education programme that is tailored to the age, physical and emotional maturity of its pupils.
+Sex Education: Queensway has a Sex Education programme that is tailored to the age, physical and emotional maturity of its pupils in line with the Department of Education Relationships and Sex Education Policy (2020).
 Sex Education should ensure that both boys and girls are prepared for the changes that adolescence brings, and drawing on knowledge of the human life cycle set out in the Science National Curriculum, how a baby is conceived and born.